Credits

 Banned.

-I don't remember where I heard/read it, maybe it was my usual "Osakabe-Takehei Showa no Utagoe" (刑部たけ平昭和の歌声), or maybe it was in R. Hatter's autobiography, but the idea was to create something that would lift public spirits with a comical tune like this.
-I appreciate the thought, bois, but y'all flew too close to the sun, as hilarious as the song is.
+In R. Hatter's biography, the purpose of this silly ditty was to encourage the masses to keep their heads up and continue to give their all to the nation during this strict State of Emergency and trying time of severe lack.
+So, technically, in line with what the government and censors want.
+I appreciate the thought, bois, and I see where you're coming from, but y'all flew too close to the sun with this one, as hilarious as the song is.
 Basically, "Tarinai Song" had the Rhythm Boys complaining about the lack of something, be it rice, money, the concern for the state of emergency, or the affection of the young lady working the cigarette stand.
 And for every concern, there'll be a retort like, "You ain't working enough!
 (That's why you got no money!)"
-The humour is on-brand and it may have even been considered a "Nonsense song."
-Yet, I don’t think I’ve ever come across a more accurate picture of pre-Pacific-War Japan.
-However, "Tarinai Song" is so on the nose in highlighting the lack the war is causing and kicking down the Imperial government's façade that all's fine on the resource front that I'm surprised they thought it'd survive inspection.
+The humour is on-brand, but plainly read, "Tarinai Song" is so on the nose in highlighting the lack the war is causing and kicking down the Imperial government's façade that all's fine on the resource front.
+With it being too accurate and honest a picture of pre-Pacific War Japan, I'm surprised they thought it'd survive inspection.

 As you may have noticed, the word “tarinai” (meaning a lack of/not enough) in the title is presented in katakana like so タリナイ, and was mostly written as such in the lyrics rather than in kanji where it may have looked like this 足りない.
 Since the advent of the 2nd Sino-Japanese War in late 1937 brought about a tighter grip on media censorship, I reckon that the Rhythm Boys and dear Hattori sensei were trying to skirt the system by making the word less obvious.
 Kinda like how YouTubers skirt the platform's auto-censorship by replacing letters with funky characters or numbers.
 But with the lyrics' meaning clear as day and with how our four jazzy bois were pretty much howling out their dissatisfaction at the state of things, “Tarinai Song” may as well had a “Ban me!” (禁止頂戴) sticker pasted over it in big, bold, red words.
 And so the censors gladly obliged.

 (Noelle from 25/1/24: I relooked at the original lyric card during a trip to the NDL today; record event organizer Tadaaki Kitakawa (北河忠昭) had also kindly shared the image on Twitter.
 Unlike the "Ketteiban..." album's liner notes that mostly used タリナイ, the original lyrics actually predominantly used 足りない,while タリナイ was used in reference to the song's name.
 So much for skirting the system.
 It's as if our bois just dumped a thimble of water on their heads and straight-up walked into the fire.
 I know record censorship was known to be comparatively sloppy, but I'm impressed "Tarinai Song" got as far as having its lyric card published in the official Columbia Records monthly entertainment magazines.
-Way to go, fellas.)
+Way to go, fellas.
+Then again, I suppose Hattori's rationale was strong enough to convince the record company to green light it.)

 Despite the fate of "Tarinai Song," Hiroyuki Kondo (近藤博之), who'd written a full-on thesis on Tadaharu Nakano (中野忠晴) and contributed information and commentary to the liner notes of his centenary album "Ketteiban Nakano Tadaharu to Columbia Nakano Rhythm Boys" (決定版中野忠晴とコロムビア・ナカノ・リズム・ボーイズ), wrote in the latter that by a stroke of luck, the original recording was found after the war.
 This was how "Tarinai Song" managed to make a comeback, the former appearing in Mr. Nakano compilations in recent years like this centenary one.
 I'm so glad it did because it's fantastic.
 Likely within my Top 10 Hattori Melody - maybe I should make that list.